 - Written by Jessica Trufant, The Patriot Ledger Jessica Trufant, The Patriot Ledger

-Hanover R.S.
-Limited Partnership is proposing the project at 1325 Washington St. under the town's commercial corridor overlay zoning district.
-The zoning is meant to encourage developers to rehab blighted properties by building multi-unit housing with a commercial component on stretches of Columbian Street and routes 53, 18 and 3A.
+The zoning district is meant to encourage developers to rehab blighted properties by building multi-unit housing with a commercial component.